koor-tech/demo-gitops/kubernetes-cluster-kubeone/docs/setup-demo.md

-## Setup a Kubernetes Cluster for KSD using Hetzner Cloud
+## Setup a Kubernetes Cluster for Rook using Hetzner Cloud

-This document will walk you through the steps required to set up a Kubernetes cluster in the Hetzner Cloud for use with KSD.
+This document will walk you through the steps required to set up a Kubernetes cluster in the Hetzner Cloud for use with Rook.

 ### IMPORTANT: